Skip to content

 Told over countless generations, folktales reveal the essence of these people.
 Legends express origin myths and sacred ideals, the humor and aspirations of the people, and they can even preserve historical truths, hidden in what seems to be innocent fiction.

-DatAsia Press is restoring a series of legendary Southeast Asian works in English, French and Khmer, allowing modern readers to once again enjoy tales that have entertained for countless generations.
+DatAsia Press presents a series of legendary Southeast Asian works in English, French and Khmer, allowing modern readers to once again enjoy tales that have entertained for generations.

 The Naga Prince